nirrotsh/reactjs_workshop/day01/ex2/README.md

 Open your `packages.json` and make sure they appear the "dependencies" section

 ### Step2: Creating the Greeter component
-under the "src" folder create a "components" folder - this will contain all of our components.
+under the "src" folder create a "components" folder - this will contain all our components.
 Under it create a new component file: `greeter.tsx`

 The folder tree will look like this: